Mystery Science Theater 3000: Casting

 Hodgson believed that the revival would need a whole new cast, pointing out that the cast had completely turned over in the original series.
 Comedian Jonah Ray plays Jonah Heston, the new host aboard the Satellite of Love, watching and riffing on the films.
 Hodgson had met Ray while recording an episode of The Nerdist Podcast, and felt he would be a good fit.
 The voices of Crow and Tom Servo are provided by comedians Hampton Yount and Baron Vaughn, respectively, both of whom Ray recommended to Hodgson.
 Hodgson felt it was important for Ray to have his say on who would play these parts, since it would help Ray be comfortable in the role.
 Felicia Day plays Kinga Forrester, Clayton Forrester's daughter and one of the new Mads in charge of the experiments, now operating out of a moon base known as "Moon 13".
 Day had been one of the last to be cast, as Hodgson had scripted out the concept for Forrester's daughter while casting Ray and the others.
 Hodgson had met Day at the 2015 Salt Lake Comic Con, where she stated her love of MST3K to him.
 Hodgson had seen Day's performance in shows like The Guild and Dr. Horrible's Sing-Along Blog, and felt she matched his idea for the character he had envisioned.
 Patton Oswalt plays Kinga's henchman, Max, or as his character prefers to be known, "TV's Son of TV's Frank"; Hodgson had already planned to invite Oswalt, a longtime friend and self-professed MST3K fan, as a special guest writer for an episode of the revived series, but decided during the Kickstarter that he would also be a good fit on-camera.
 Rebecca Hanson, an alum of The Second City, took the role of Gypsy as well as Synthia, a clone of Pearl Forrester who assists Kinga.
 Har Mar Superstar leads the "Skeleton Crew", a house band in Kinga's lair.

 Pehl, Corbett, and Murphy cameo on the revival, reprising their roles as Pearl, Brain Guy, and Professor Bobo, respectively.
 Hodgson opened up to the show any of the other cast members to make cameo appearances or aid in the creative process.
 However, Nelson and Beaulieu stated that they would not be involved with the MST3K revival; Nelson said, "The brand does not belong to me, and I make and have made (almost) zero dollars off it since it stopped production in 1999."
 Conniff noted on his Twitter that Shout!
 Factory would be "cutting [the former cast members] in, financially at least" on the profits from the series.
 In addition, other cameos on the new episodes include Neil Patrick Harris, Jerry Seinfeld, and Mark Hamill as P. T. Mindslap.
-Weinstein initially stated that he had no interest in returning to the show, but eventually reprised his role as Dr. Laurence Erhardt in the second season of the Netflix revival.
+Weinstein initially stated that he had no interest in returning to the show, but eventually reprised his role as Dr. Laurence Erhardt in Seasons 12 and 13.